How The Pennsylvania Dutch Turned A Rural Town Into A Snack Food Empire

 A farming center with an industrial core, prior to the turn of the 20th century this rural town was best known as the site of the last skirmish before the Union and Confederate armies clashed at the Battle of Gettysburg in the summer of 1863.
 But thanks to a provident combination of heritage and modernization, York County, where Hanover is located, has exchanged its Civil War identity for a more savory image: "Snack Food Capital of the World."

-Over the past century, no fewer than four snack food companies have been established in Hanover, including Utz Quality Foods, which has achieved a cult-like status among potato chip aficionados; and Snyder's of Hanover, which in 2016 was the country's best selling pretzel brand, bringing in more than $216 million annually.
-Despite the acquisition of Snyder's by Campbell Soup Company in March 2018, these companies, along with two others, Revonah Pretzels and Wege of Hanover Pretzels, call Hanover home.
-Several other snack food purveyors, including York Pretzel Company, Martin's Potato Chips, Good's Potato Chips, Tom Sturgis Pretzels and H.K.
-Anderson are located elsewhere in York County and in the neighboring county of Lancaster.
+Over the past century, no fewer than four snack food companies have been established in Hanover, including Utz Quality Foods, which has achieved a cultlike status among potato chip aficionados; and Snyder's of Hanover, which in 2016 was the country's bestselling pretzel brand, bringing in more than $216 million annually.
+Despite the acquisition of Snyder's by Campbell Soup Co. in March 2018, these companies, along with two others, Revonah Pretzels and Wege of Hanover Pretzels, call Hanover home.
+Several other snack food purveyors, including York Pretzel Co., Martin's Potato Chips, Good's Potato Chips, Tom Sturgis Pretzels and H.K.
+Anderson, are located elsewhere in York County and in the neighboring county of Lancaster.

 In a food landscape dominated by multinational conglomerates like Frito-Lay and PepsiCo, the century-long survival of Hanover's snack food companies is nothing short of remarkable.
 Why has the homegrown snack food industry here been so successful, while other fledgling snack food industries in places like Ohio and Southern California failed to take flight?
-Two factors unique to Southern Pennsylvania alone: the Pennsylvania Dutch and a strategic location just outside the major metropoles of the East Coast.
+Because of two factors unique to Southern Pennsylvania alone: the Pennsylvania Dutch and a strategic location just outside the major metropoles of the East Coast.

 Pennsylvania Dutch influence

 The Pennsylvania Dutch, descendants of German-speaking European immigrants, are among the most identifiable American-made communities.
-Settling in southern and central Pennsylvania in the 18th century, the Pennsylvania Dutch (including subsets like the Amish and Mennonites) earned a reputation as hardworking, inventive and religious people, says Marvin Muhlhausen, archivist at the Yelland Research Library at the Hanover Area Historical Society.
+Settling in Southern and Central Pennsylvania in the 18th century, the Pennsylvania Dutch (including subsets like the Amish and Mennonites) earned a reputation as hardworking, inventive and religious people, says Marvin Muhlhausen, archivist at the Yelland Research Library at the Hanover Area Historical Society.

 They also, according to food historian William Woys Weaver, had complex culinary traditions that combined Old World traditions with American innovations.
 Hard pretzels are among the most recognizable Pennsylvania Dutch foods.
 Originating in German-speaking Europe during medieval times, once in Pennsylvania they became a popular snack sold at markets and county fairs — easy to make and, later on, easy to produce in large quantities.

-Although the relationship between the Pennsylvania Dutch and the potato chip formed more recently than the pretzel, the community nevertheless put its unique stamp on the snack food.
+Although the relationship between the Pennsylvania Dutch and the potato chip formed more recently than with the pretzel, the community nevertheless put its unique stamp on the snack food.
 The potato chip exploded onto the American culinary scene in 1853 thanks to George Crum, a Saratoga Springs, N.Y., cook of African American and Native American heritage.
-The popular "Saratoga Chips" spread quickly down the East Coast to Pennsylvania Dutch country sometime before the turn of the century.
+The popular "Saratoga Chips" spread quickly down the East Coast to Pennsylvania Dutch country sometime before the turn of the 19th century.

 "Chipping potatoes" — potato varieties like Maris Piper, King Edwards and Rooster — which grow particularly well in York and Lancaster counties, made the raw materials for the snack easily accessible.
-But lard was the real reason that potato chips flourished in southern Pennsylvania.
+But lard was the real reason that potato chips flourished in Southern Pennsylvania.
 Pennsylvania Dutch cuisine is rife with pork products — scrapple, sausages, stuffed sow's stomach (hog maw) and, of course, lard.
-Pastries and other fare cooked in lard is, in fact, so common in Pennsylvania Dutch country that Dirk Burhans, author of Crunch: A History of the Great American Potato Chip, refers to it as the "Lard Belt."
+Pastries and other fare cooked in lard are, in fact, so common in Pennsylvania Dutch country that Dirk Burhans, author of Crunch: A History of the Great American Potato Chip, refers to it as the "Lard Belt."

 Potato chips, too, got the lard treatment.
 Fried in pork fat, the potatoes became hard and crunchy, with a flavor that couldn't be matched by vegetable oil.
-According to Burhans, people went crazy for lard-fried chips made by companies like Original Good's, King's, and Zerbe's.
+According to Burhans, people went crazy for lard-fried chips made by companies like Original Good's, King's and Zerbe's.
 Even Hanover's largest potato chip company, Utz, still produces a lard-fried brand called Grandma Utz's Handcooked Potato Chips.

 Building a snack food empire